joeFischetti/sssd/README.md

 # SSSD - System Security Services Daemon

+## Why did I fork this?
+While SSSD generally does everything we need it to do, our organization actually needed it to match against more than one username attribute.
+By default, when more than one username attribute is found, SSSD will default to using the first.
+This function isn't optimal because the order of attribute retrieval isn't consistent.
+In order to combat this problem, I've rewritten src/db/sysdb.c to check for certain values in the username before returning.
+At the time of writing, this customization is on line 1332.
+It's a simple for loop.

 ## Introduction
 SSSD provides a set of daemons to manage access to remote directories and authentication mechanisms such as LDAP, Kerberos or FreeIPA.
 It provides